biud436/blog-api-server/mariadb-devops/README.md

 ## 구성 방법

-You must create a file named `.env` for setting database connection in here.
+You must create a file named `.env` for setting database connection.

 ```bash
 MYSQL_HOST=localhost